 - Most balanced and best in a cool room: the Ecosphere 3.0, because active heating plus humidity holds steadier conditions for repeat, multi-tray grows.

 For most growers past the hobby-block stage who want one system to run consistently, I'd take the Ecosphere.
 It gives up some of the BoomRoom's raw volume but adds the temperature control that keeps grows predictable.
-If you want a smaller automated tub instead of a full chamber, the MycoClimate automated monotub covers that footprint, and the full mushroom grow tent lineup shows the framed-greenhouse options.
-For deeper background on the whole system ladder, see the mushroom grow kit guide.
+If you want a smaller automated tub instead of a full chamber, the MycoClimate 44Q automated monotub covers that footprint, and the 66Q automated monotub steps it up if you want more room without a full greenhouse.
+The framed-greenhouse options live in the mushroom grow tents lineup.
+For whether automation earns its cost in the first place, I work through that in the guide on automated mushroom grow kits and when they are worth it, and for the Ecosphere against a DIY tent specifically, see Martha tent versus turnkey Ecosphere.

 Frequently Asked Questions